pooyahrtn/RunpodOllama/README.md

 # Setup

 1. Create a serverless endpoint (check blog)
+   1. Create a template with `pooyaharatian/runpod-ollama:0.0.4` image
+   2. In the Docker command, put the model name.
+E.g. `codellama:7b-instruct-q5_K_M`
 2. Make sure you have poetry installed
 3. Change `runpod_ollama/litellm/config.yaml` to change LiteLLM models.
 4. From the scripts folder, run `start-proxy.sh`.
 This will: